 To contact Molly Pollack: firstname.lastname@example.org

 Rabbi Dr. Erin Leib Smokler is the Director of Spiritual Development at Yeshivat Maharat, where she teaches Chassidut and Pastoral Torah.She is also a faculty fellow of the Shalom Hartman Institute of North America.
-She earned her PhD and MA from the University of Chicago's Committee on Social Thought and her BA from Harvard University.
+She earned her PhD and MA from the University of Chicago's Committee on Social Thought and her AB from Harvard University.
 Rabbi Dr. Leib Smokler previously served as Assistant Literary Editor of The New Republic magazine, and her writing has appeared there, as well as in The New York Times Book Review, The Jerusalem Report, and The Jewish Week.

 To contact Rabbi Dr. Erin Leib Smokler: email@example.com